 Milam is a very small town located in the state of Texas.
 With a population of 1,355 people and just one neighborhood, Milam is the 755th largest community in Texas.

-When you are in Milam, you'll notice that it is more blue-collar than most other communities in America.
-37.24% of Milam’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Milam is a blue-collar town, with 37.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Milam is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Milam who work in maintenance occupations (16.89%), healthcare suport services (9.79%), and sales jobs (8.83%).

-Milam is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Milam does not have a public transit system used by locals to get to and from work.

 The education level of Milam citizens is a little higher than the average for US cities and towns: 24.57% of adults in Milam have at least a bachelor's degree.